midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 ### `value`

-Values in the `value` column are non-negative numbers indicating the "sample" or "quantile" prediction for this row.
+Values in the `value` column are non-negative numbers integer or with one decimal place indicating the "sample" or "quantile" prediction for this row.

 For a "quantile" prediction, `value` is the inverse of the cumulative distribution function (CDF) for the `target`,`horizon`, `location`, and `quantile` associated with